SirWumpus/erlang-bs/README.md

 - - -
 ### str:token(Bs) -> {<< Token >>, << Rest >>}
 ### str:token(Bs, Delims) -> {<< Token >>, << Rest >>}
 Token parser that understands single and double quoted strings and/or backslash escaped characters within the token.
-Return a tuple of the first token separated by a delimiter followed by any whitespace, and the remaining binary string.
+Return a tuple of the first token separated by an unquoted delimiter followed by any whitespace, and the remaining binary string.
 Default `Delims` are whitespace characters.

 - - -
 ### str:tr(Bs, FromSet) -> Bs